tonytvo/blog-generator/content/blog/calgary-communities-research/index.md

 - is it A, B, C, D neighborhood?
 - what are the long-term potential appreciation compared to current returns and cashflow?
 - what is average house prices?
+- what real estate investment strategies could work for this neighborhood?
 - ![calgary communities](./calgary-communities.jpg)

 # Thorncliff